ADSCIAN/ssalib/paper.md

-SSALib also incorporates the Monte Carlo SSA approach [@allen_monte_1996] for identifying significant components by comparison to randomly generated data (i.e., surrogate data), relying on `statsmodels` [@seabold_statsmodels_2010] for fitting autoregressive (AR) processes and generate the surrogate data.
+SSALib also incorporates the Monte Carlo SSA approach [@allen_monte_1996] for identifying significant components by comparison to randomly generated data (i.e., surrogate data), relying on `statsmodels` [@seabold_statsmodels_2010] for fitting AR processes and generate the surrogate data.
 In SSALib, an AR process of a specified maximum order is fitted relying on a state space modeling framework [@durbin_time_2012], which enables fitting AR processes from time series that contain masked or missing values.